xetdata/pyxet/docs/markdowns/writing.md

 Writing files with pyxet
 ========================

-We assume that you have gone through the Quickstart guide above.

 ## Create your own Titanic repository

 Let's walk through a more complete demo of how to use pyxet for some basic ML.